wayofnumbers/wayofnumbers.github.io/content/this-is-cs50-a-pleasant-way-to-kick-off-your-data-science-education.md

 Title:“This is CS50”: A Pleasant Way to Kick Off Your Data Science Education
+Subtitle: Why CS50 is especially useful to solidify your software engineering foundation
 Slug: this-is-cs50-a-pleasant-way-to-kick-off-your-data-science-education
 Date: 2019-10-13 10:00
 Category: Machine Learning